-5.4.2 Understorey
+5.3.2 Understorey

-'Understorey' in this plan refers to all vegetation growing below the canopy.
+'Understorey' in this plan refers to all vegetation growing below the canopy including shrubs and groundcovers, but generally excluding macrophytes (these are not proposed for installation under a canopy).

-Planting should be undertaken in cool weather (early autumn) to minimise heat and water stress, and allow plants to establish good root systems prior to cold winter weather.
+Planting should be preferably undertaken in cool weather (ideally early autumn, secondarily early spring, and winter if other times are not practical) to minimise heat and water stress, and allow plants to establish good root systems prior to cold winter weather.
 This stratum should not be installed until weed control reaches a maintenance phase as large losses can be expected from off-target herbicide damage.

-Terrestrial groundcovers, shrubs and macrophytes (see 5.4.3 below) can be planted in a single allocation of resources.
-Shrubs should be installed at a density of one (1) plant per 5 m2 (averaged across the site).
+Terrestrial groundcovers, shrubs and macrophytes (see 5.3.3 below) can be planted in a single allocation of resources.
+Shrubs should be installed at a density of one (1) plant per 10 m (averaged across the site).
 Groundcovers and macrophytes should be installed at a density of four (4) plants per square metre.
 This is to ensure that plants can establish at a sufficient density to exclude weed infestation, or at a minimum, slow it to an easily managed degree.
 A higher initial cost will be offset as infill planting and off-target losses can be minimised or avoided.
 Native Juncus spp. should be avoided initially to reduce the risk of overlooking emergence of Juncus acutus from soil seed bank.